bhatipoglu/CppND-Route-Planning-Project/README.md

 # Route Planning Project

 This repo contains the starter code for the Route Planning project.
+The project aims to implement an A* search algorithm to find the shortest path between two points on a map.

 <img src="map.png" width="600" height="450" />